mehrandvd/skunit/docs/check-statements-spec.md

 GetFoodMenu
 ```

-Also you can us some more advanced assertions by checking the called arguments using arguments conditions.
+Also you can use some more advanced assertions by checking the called arguments using arguments conditions.
 Argument condition is an array that contains the name of the condition as the first item, followed by the values:

 ``````md
 ### CHECK FunctionCall